pandoc-ext/diagram/README.md

 Please make sure to read the section on [security](#security) if you are going to use this filter with third-party input documents.

+> [!IMPORTANT]
+> This filter makes the generated images available to pandoc, but
+> *does not* write image files by itself.
+Use pandoc's
+> `--extract-media` to write the generated images to disk.
+Or,
+> when producing HTML, use `--embed-resources` to incorporate the
+> images in the output file via `data` URIs.

 ### Plain pandoc

 Pass the filter to pandoc via the `--lua-filter` (or `-L`) command